Frequently Asked Questions about Marijuana

 Stores are licensed and regulated by the WSLCB but are private-sector businesses.

-Can I incorporate marijuana sales into my existing business?
+Can I incorporate cannabis sales into my existing business?

-No. Retail outlets may only sell marijuana, marijuana concentrates, marijuana infused products and marijuana paraphernalia.
+No. Retail outlets may only sell cannabis, cannabis concentrates, cannabis infused products and cannabis paraphernalia.

 Can customers consume in a retail store?

 Are there any restrictions on advertising?